cocos/cocos-docs/en/editor/publish/native-options.md

 - If the integrated SDK is common to all native platforms, it is necessary to add a reference in `native\engine\common\CMakeLists.txt` in the project directory.
 - To do secondary development based on iOS, Mac, and Windows platforms, add a reference in `native\engine\currently built platform name\CMakeLists.txt` in the project directory (for example, `native\engine\ios\CMakeLists.txt)`)
 - If the secondary development is based on the Android platform:
-    - C++: Need to add a reference in `native\engine\android\CMakeLists.txt` in the project directory.
+    - C++: need to add a reference in `native\engine\android\CMakeLists.txt` in the project directory.
-    - Java: Need to add a reference in the project release package `build\android\proj\build.gradle`.
+    - Java: need to add a reference in `build\android\proj\build.gradle` in the project release package.

-For more information about the use of CMake, please refer to the [CMake Introduction](../../advanced-topics/cmake-learning.md) docuementation.
+For more information about the use of CMake, please refer to the [CMake Introduction](../../advanced-topics/cmake-learning.md) documentation.

 ## Build and Run